Hola BCN: Barcelona Tourist Travel Card from €15.58 (+Airport)

 Having an all-inclusive transport card with unlimited rides makes your holiday run like a clock.

 Tourists have been buying Hola Barcelona Card (previously the Hola BCN Travel Card) for years because:

 - You get unlimited public transport on the metro, bus, tram, and funicular.

-- There’s return airport transport via airport train, metro, or bus 46.
+- There’s return Barcelona airport transport via airport train, metro, or bus 46.

 - There’s easy pickup at Barcelona Turisme kiosks.

 - It eliminates stress of constantly buying tickets.

 - It’s cheap.

-Your super-handy Barcelona travel card will include unlimited transport in zone one on:
+Your super-handy Barcelona travel card will include unlimited journeys in zone one on:

-- Overland trains (including the R2 from the airport to central Barcelona).
+- Overland trains (including the R2 from El Prat Airport to central Barcelona).